Fawzi Bashir

 Fawzi Bashir Rajab Bait Doorbeen (فوزي بشير رجب بيت دوربين; born 6 May 1984), commonly known as Fawzi Bashir, is an Omani former footballer who last played for Dhofar S.C.S.C. in Oman Professional League.
+He has also played for the Oman national team.

 Club career

 He has previously played for various clubs in GCC countries like Ettifaq FC of KSA, Al-Wakrah Sport Club and Al-Gharafa Sports Club of Qatar, Qadsia SC and Kazma Sporting Club of Kuwait and Baniyas SC, Al-Dhafra Club and Ajman Club of UAE.
-On 1 October 2013, he signed a six-months contract with Dhofar S.C.S.C.
+On 1 October 2013, he signed a six-month contract with Dhofar S.C.S.C.

-Club career statistics

 International career

 He has been an active member of the senior national team since the early turn of the millennium.
 Fawzi has been a very key player for the Oman national team, as well as his clubs in play making and scoring.
 He joined the national team at a very young age of 17 and from the very beginning was a member of the starting line-up.
 Bashir had held the number 10 shirt since 2001 as well.
 He was part of the first team squad of the Oman national football team till 2013.
 Fawzi was selected for the national team for the first time in 2001.